Terms & Conditions

 5.1.2 In the event of failure of an exam, assessment (either written or by an assessor) or other test, Tyro reserves the right to charge an additional fee of up to a maximum of £50 plus any additional costs for re-registration of the candidate

-5.2 The Charges for the Training Services which are subject to a Quotation and related Expenses shall be due immediately upon either completion or booking or within 30 days of the date of Tyro’s (Craven College) invoice where credit is approved
+5.2 The Charges for the Training Services which are subject to a Quotation and related Expenses shall be due immediately upon booking or within 30 days of the date of Tyro’s (Craven College) invoice where credit is approved

 5.3 The Client shall pay the Charges without deduction or set-off.